-1. Your latest book Prevent & Reverse Eye Disease just came out as an ebook on Kindle.
+1. Your book Prevent & Reverse Eye Disease is an ebook on Kindle.
 What prompted you to write it and what is the main message you want readers with macular degeneration to understand?The majority of eye doctors are not educating their patients on alternative or complimentary medical treatments when it comes to age related macular degeneration (AMD).

 My practice philosophy is one that is "integrative" - which means including traditional therapies (for example - injections for patients with "wet" AMD), but also looking at emerging therapies that show promise.
 The main message I hope patients get from the book is there is hope!
 Going blind is not their only option.
 To get your e-book visit Amazon here:Prevent & Reverse Eye Disease